 Trapping these signals is quite easy, and the trap command has the following syntax −

 Here command can be any valid Unix command, or even a user-defined function, and signal can be a list of any number of signals you want to trap.

-There are three common uses for trap in shell scripts:
+There are two common uses for trap in shell scripts −

 $ trap "rm -f $WORKDIR/work1$$ $WORKDIR/dataout$$; exit" 2